 The Interest Payment Pause

-The months during the payment freeze will count toward PSLF forgiveness for Federal Direct Loans.
-For other loans, pursuant to the waiver, those months will count if the loans were in a repayment status, not deferment, forbearance, or default.
+The months during the payment pause count towards PSLF for Federal Direct Loans.
+For other loans, pursuant to account adjustment, those months will count if the loans were in a repayment status or in certain situations of deferment and forbearance.

 The Fresh Start Program

 With the Biden Administration’s help, every one of the approximately 7.5 million borrowers in default will be automatically free from collections, like wage garnishment, and have their default status removed from their credit report.

 Borrowers in default that apply for the Fresh Start Program will get their loans out of default and can immediately enroll in an income-driven repayment plan to reduce their monthly payments and start working towards Public Service Loan Forgiveness.

 Only certain loans are eligible for Fresh Start:

 - Defaulted Federal Family Education Loan (FEEL) Program Loans

 - Defaulted Perkins Loans held by the Department of Education

 If you’re not sure whether your loans qualify, you can call the Default Resolution Group at 1-800-621-3115 (TTY for the deaf or hard of hearing 1-877-825-9923).